 Miami and Marlins Park lost out to Cincinnati for the 2015 All-Star Game, thanks to Marlins owner Loria angering baseball with his latest payroll slash.
 Loria leads the league in destroying momentum and goodwill.

-• An Akron, Ohio, newspaper reported LeBron James could return to Cleveland after next season, ESPN.com speculated about a Chris Bosh-for- Dwight Howard trade, and local stories mentioned a possible Dwyane Wade- Erik Spoelstra rift.
-Otherwise, not much goin on with the Heat.
+Broward’s Sloane Stephens, 19, upset her idol Serena Williams in the Australian Open.
+But this weekend’s finals — Victoria Azarenka vs. Li Na on Saturday, Novak Djokovic vs. Andy Murray on Sunday — only reminds us that American tennis is in need of performance enhancement.• An Akron, Ohio, newspaper reported LeBron James could return to Cleveland after next season, ESPN.com speculated about a Chris Bosh-for- Dwight Howard trade, and local stories mentioned a possible Dwyane Wade- Erik Spoelstra rift.
+Otherwise, not much goin’ on with the Heat.

 • I tell you baseball keeps a stat for everything.
 I just heard the Braves have set an all-time record for most Uptons in an outfield.